serguppp/FASTAworld/README.md

 - View details of uploaded files including their name and analysis results.
 - Delete files you no longer need.

+## Project Structure

+The application follows a standard Laravel project structure, with the following key directories and files:

+- **app/**: Contains the core application logic, including models, controllers, and middleware.
+  - **Http/Controllers/**: The controllers that handle user requests, file uploads, and sequence analyses.
+  - **Models/**: Contains the file model (`FileUploadController.php`) for interacting with the database to manage uploaded files and their metadata.

+- **database/**: Contains the migrations and seeders for setting up the database schema and seeding data.
+  - **migrations/**: Database migrations for setting up tables.

+- **resources/**: Contains the views and assets for the front-end of the application.
+  - **views/**: Blade templates for rendering the user interface.
+  - **assets/**: Contains the CSS and JavaScript files used in the application.

+- **routes/**: Contains the `web.php` file that defines the application's routes for pages like uploading files, performing analyses, and managing user authentication.

+- **public/**: The public-facing directory for the application.
+It contains the `index.php` file that serves as the entry point.

+- **.env**: Configuration file for environment settings, including the database connection, application key, and other settings.

 ## Technologies Used

 - **PHP**: Backend framework for handling server-side logic.
 - **Laravel**: PHP framework used for routing, controllers, and database management.
 - **Biopython**: A Python library used to handle biological data analysis (e.g., FASTA file parsing and analysis).
+- **Blaze**: Authentication system for managing user registration, login, and sessions.
+- **MySQL**: Relational database management system used to store and manage user data, uploaded files, and analysis results.
 - **JavaScript (optional)**: For dynamic updates to the user interface.

 ## Contributing